What you need to know about sansevieria

 Watering: water when soil is completely dry.

-Appearance and characteristics of sansevieria
+Appearance and characteristics of mother-in-law's tongue

-Sansevieria is a long-lived, hardy, perennial evergreen indoor plant requiring minimal maintenance.
-The plant has stiff vertical, spear-like leaves growing from a rosette at the base.
-As an indoor plant, mother in law’s tongue is a fantastic air purifier, able to absorb toxins.
 These plants can create a great architectural statement in your garden, provided they are in pots.
-In some cultures, sansevieria is considered good luck plants because of their ability to purify the air.
-Throughout coastal areas of eastern and northern Australia, sansevieria is considered an invasive plant with serious weed potential, so keep it in a pot.
+In some cultures, mother-in-law's tongue is considered good luck plants because of their ability to purify the air.
+Throughout coastal areas of eastern and northern Australia, mother-in-law's tongue is considered an invasive plant with serious weed potential, so keep it in a pot.

-Uses for sansevieria
+Uses for mother-in-law's tongue

-Caring for a sansevieria plant
+Caring for a mother-in-law's tongue plant

-Sansevieria almost thrives on neglect and will tolerate both low and high light conditions.
+Mother-in-law's tongue almost thrives on neglect and will tolerate both low and high light conditions.
 It will also do well in dry air in homes and offices, and just as well in spaces where humidity is high.

 Diseases and pests

-Growing sanseveria from cuttings
+Growing mother-in-law's tongue from cuttings

 -